stelzinga/MF/MGT_80.Tools.md

 - 3: often:     60%, often observed
 - 4: mostly:  80%, very often observed
 - 5: fully:     100%, always observed ==> target
-- 6: extra: >100% rarely observed
+- 6: extra: >100% rarely observed  ==> exceptional situation

-NB:100% is very difficult: mosten often there is always some scenario where a Performance Category is not observed.
-Those cases should be very exceptional and as such A Rating of 5 can still be given.
-Thus practically speaking rating 5 can be given for anything above 90%.
+NB:100% is very difficult: most often there is some scenario where a Performance Category is not observed.
+Those cases should be exceptional and as such a Rating of 5 can still be given.
+Therefore, practically speaking rating 5 can be given for anything above 90%.
 The rating 6 is used only to be able to rate when a Managing Director outperforms the Target Rating.

 Observation quality should also be considered.
 If someone observes something only once then that has little value versus someone observing the desired and/or the reverse of it, several times.
 Low Observation rates may need to be discarded.
 Managers having little interaction with Staff are less likely to see sufficient behaviours to have a good opinion, which is why they can rely on observations by others.

 By design, the above method relies on observation by oneself or others.
-Observing such behavior is affirmative, but that does not mean that a) the Staff does not display that behavior or b) that there were opportunities where the Staff had an opportunity to display that behavior but did not.
-Both cases might just be missed because nobody was around to Observe either.
+Observing such behavior is affirmative, but that does not mean that the Staff had an opportunity to display that behavior but did not.
+It might just have been missed because nobody was around to Observe ot.
 As such the method is slightly biased towards positive outcomes, and is also at best a reflection of a reality, not an actual reality.

 ### Performance Targets
 For each Corporate Title and for each Performance Category there are three numbers as follows: